emacsmirror/tbindent/README.rst

 The conditions are:

-- the code be able to identify the name of variables used to control indentation for the major mode from hard-coded associated list ``tbindent--mode-indent-vars`` or from the user-specified ``tbindent-extra-mode-indent-vars``,
+- the code must be able to identify the name of variables used to control indentation for the major mode from hard-coded associated list ``tbindent--mode-indent-vars`` or from the user-specified ``tbindent-extra-mode-indent-vars``.

+  - It's strongly recommended to install the `dtrt-indent`_ package, allowing ``tbindent-mode`` to activate``dtrt-indent-mode`` before checking the indentation control variable, minimizing changes of misinterpretation of the file's indentation scheme.

 - the value of ``tab-width`` must be equal to the indentation value identified by the indentation control variable used for the major-mode, such as, for example: